u

 Here's an example of how a typical recovery might go:

-• 1.I connect your drive to a DeepSpar imaging or firmware correction workstation and perform a diagnosis.
+• 1.I connect your drive to a DeepSpar imaging workstation and perform a diagnosis.

 From this, I can immediately tell whether or not recovery is possible using my equipment.
 Something like 80% of the time it is!
 If it isn't, I'll contact you and inform you of the likely cause of failure and where I'd take it next.
 This will probably still save you a small fortune.

 • 2.I disable internal drive functions which can heavily tax the drive.
-I repair or correct firmware if needed.
+I tweak firmware if needed.

 Some of the corrections I make include SMART data functions, bad sector reallocation, read-ahead, and all manner of much more sophisticated firmware corruption.
 Sometimes, this is necessary for the drive to even ID and populate for imaging, but even in other cases, this makes life easier on the drive during recovery and reduces the chances of premature failure.
 With my specialized and expensive tools and extensive experience, I can use the drive's serial port to communicate with it and issue specialized commands to disable or reset corrupted or problematic functions or components.
 Some recoveries require a combination of tools for optimal results.